adarshlilha/amcharts-nested-labels/README.md

 found the lib useful?

-please create an [issue](https://github.com/adarshlilha/amcharts-nested-labels/issues) to get discussion started on any open bugs/feature requests
+please create an [issue](https://github.com/adarshlilha/amcharts-nested-labels/issues) to get the discussion started on any open bugs/feature requests